 The Tarifa works like a charm on boulder problems with its somewhat aggressive, downturned profile and sturdy toe box and heel cup.
 Once again, the midsole truly shines when smearing, as well.
 This is also true of outdoor and indoor boulder problems, which is no mean feat!

 Trad and Crack Climbing

 The Tarifa makes easy work of most vertical trad routes.
 Unfortunately, cracks are a different story altogether.
 Most climbers will likely find the Tarifa very uncomfortable in cracks because the slipper is so narrow.
-It places considerable pressure on the midfoot in particular, which some testers found downright painful.
+It places considerable pressure on the midfoot in particular, which I found downright painful, even on shorter and easier pitches.
 If you have a very narrow foot, you may be able to get away with wearing the Tarifa in cracks, though.

 The Tenaya Tarifa is a downturned, high-performance shoe best suited to athletes with a narrow foot profile.
 These are super comfortable and versatile climbing shoes that are at their best when edging and smearing.
 However, the Tarifa holds its own on boulder, indoor, and sport routes.
 Thanks to the Tarifa’s stability, you can easily edge and rest on tiny nubs and holds.